 After a week of negotiations, the government, trade unions, the employer organizations and other social partners agreed on the conditions under which the state would assist employers affected by the crisis.
-Two categories of employers will be able to apply for compensation of 60% of the insurance income of the employees, provided that they keep them at work for the duration of this measure and the employer pays the whole amount to the employee.
+Two categories of employers will be able to apply for compensation of 60% of the insurance income of the employees, provided that they keep them at work for the duration of this measure and the employee.
 Thus, for the duration of the state of emergency but not longer than three months, the employers will pay 40% of the employees' remuneration using their own funds and 60% using funds provided by the National Social Security Institute.